The role of notary

 - This act may be imposed with the same legal force as a final judgment.
 This is the binding force of the notarial act.

-For all these reasons, the french notaire is the magistrate of the amiable, the actor of a justice applied amicably.
+For all these reasons, notaries are the magistrate of the amiable, the actor of a justice applied amicably.

-For certain acts, the use of a french notaire is mandatory, such as a marriage contract, donations between spouses, inter vivos distributions, and for the needs of the land registration , the donation or sale of a property (apartment, house, land).
+For certain acts, the use of a notary is mandatory, such as a marriage contract, donations between spouses, inter vivos distributions, and for the needs of the land registration , the donation or sale of a property (apartment, house, land).

 Note: In France, people who want to conclude a civil solidarity pact (PACS) must, since the 1st of November 2017, register their joint declaration of PACS in addressing: